Adjustable-focus eyeglasses: Advantages

 Unlike with bifocals, near-vision correction is achieved over the entire field of view, in any direction.
 Distance vision corrections are made by re-adjusting the lens for distance, instead of by tilting and/or rotating the head to view object through the best part of the lens for the distance.
 Adjustable focus lenses, like single-focus lenses, also reduce image-jump and spatial distortion in the field of view associated with traditional multi-focal lenses.
 Additionally, the ideal near-vision correction can be achieved with precision, because the variable lenses emulate the focusing action of the youthful (non-presbyopic) eye.

 Disadvantages

-The focal distance is changed by a mechanism located on the glasses, requiring periodic adjustment as the user switches his gaze to nearer or farther objects.
+The focal distance is changed by a mechanism located on the glasses, requiring periodic adjustment as the user switches their gaze to nearer or farther objects.